A decay-adjusted spatio-temporal model to account for the impact of mass drug administration on neglected tropical disease prevalence: A decay-adjusted spatio-temporal (DAST) model

 This population-weighted prevalence estimate provides a standardised measure that accounts for spatial heterogeneity in population distribution by assigning greater weight to more densely populated areas.
 In settings where the locations of all communities within an IU are known, the integral in \eqref{eq:ev_prev} can be replaced by a discrete sum over community-level predictions:

 where $x_1, \ldots, x_{n_k}$ are the coordinates of the $n_k$ communities in $U_k$.
-Although this approach avoids the need for spatial integration, it is less commonly used in practice, as detailed community-level location data are often unavailable.
+Although this approach avoids the need for spatial integration, it is less commonly used in practice, as detailed community-level location data are seldom available.

 A central challenge in assessing the predictive performance of geostatistical models for this areal-level target arises because $\mathcal{P}_{t}(U_k)$ is a functional of the latent spatial process $P(x,t)$, encompassing every location within the IU.
 Although cross-validation techniques effectively evaluate calibration and sharpness at specific locations, they cannot adequately assess accuracy at the IU level.
 Therefore, we rely on simulation studies to examine potential biases and validate the reliability of uncertainty quantification, as described in Section~\ref{sec:simulation}.